-Unlike mono or 2-channel amplifiers, 4-channel amplifiers are designed to supply power to four speakers, one for each corner of the vehicle.
+Unlike mono or 2-channel amps, 4-channel amplifiers are designed to supply power to four speakers, one for each corner of the vehicle.
 These amps are ideal for heavily customized car audio systems.

 Please refer to our guide on the best 4 channel amplifiers for more products

 The Alpine MRV-F300 provides the brand-name quality you expect from Alpine at an affordable price point.
 The MRV-F300 is a great-sounding amp that is housed in a beautiful dark-colored metal chassis that weighs less than five pounds.
 Using an eight-gauge power wire, it is easy to connect inputs to the amp since each connector is neatly labeled and feature hex-key screws.